-Example: During combat your Squad is at Melee Range; you Activate the Flamer and got a RN of 4: since the Flamer has a Melee Skill of 3 you gain 4/3=1 SL.
-You then pick a second RN to determine the final Damage: the RN is a 4; RN+SL is hence 4+1=5: this means that you inflict two Flame Damages to the enemy.
+Example: During combat your Squad is at Melee Range; you Activate the Flamer and got a RN of 4: The Flamer has a Melee Skill of 3 you gain 4/3=1 SL.
+Since the Melee Skill of the Flamer has a Flame Special Attribute, you then pick a second RN to determine the final Damage: the RN is a 4; RN+SL is hence 4+1=5: this means that you inflict two Flame Damages to the enemy.